 See Related: Best Travel Shorts for Warm Weather

 What to Know Visiting the Mojave National Preserve

-The Natives who were opposed to the ever-encroaching (and treaty violating) European American development of the west were also dangerous.
+The Natives opposed the ever-encroaching (and treaty-violating) European-American development of the West was also dangerous.
 Warriors from Native tribes frequently raided farms and attacked travelers, rarely leaving survivors.

-As the industry took hold and resources were provided, cattle grazing grew in popularity on the Mojave’s northern half.
+As the industry took hold and resources were provided, cattle grazing grew in popularity in the Mojave’s northern half.
 On the desert’s southwestern edge is urban and recreational construction.

 See Related: Best Roadtrips in the USA